Last week, I hosted a Back to School Feast for the

 As the girls and I finished putting the last touches on the table,

-I rushed home and grabbed plastic cloths to cover the tables.
+I rushed home and grabbed plastic to cover the tables.

-After Clane and I covered the tables, we huddled together beneath a wild
+After Clane and I covered the tables, we huddled beneath a wild

-We folded our arms and I said a humble prayer
+We folded our arms, and I humbly asked the

-The young girls were looking forward to this night and
+The girls were looking forward to this night, and

-we had put in a lot of work preparing for the night to be perfect for them.
+we had put in a lot of work preparing for it to be perfect for them.

-On the way home in the car about 45 minutes before the dinner was to begin,
+On the way home in the car, about 45 minutes before the dinner began,

-My heart sunk and I began considering a plan B.
+My heart sank, and I began considering a plan B.